World Bank forest-rescue program 'kickstarted' by Germany | DW | 23.09.2019

 The agreement will reward past performance — verified results since 2016 compared to the previous phase of 2005 to 2014 — as well as future results to be paid annually until 2025.

-Gabon's forest minister Lee White said: "they [Norway] will pay use because we have not deforested, and because we've managed logging responsibly, and reduced emissions linked to logging."
+Gabon's forest minister Lee White said: "they [Norway] will pay us because we have not deforested, and because we've managed logging responsibly, and reduced emissions linked to logging."

-"Gabon is 88 per cent covered with forests," said Norwegian Climate and Environment Minister Ola Elvestuen, describing the deal as a "major breakthrough" for the African continent.
+"Gabon is 88% covered with forests," said Norwegian Climate and Environment Minister Ola Elvestuen, describing the deal as a "major breakthrough" for the African continent.

 CAFI also spans five other African countries — Cameroon, Congo, Congo-Brazzaville, the Central African Republic and Equatorial Guinea.